Skip to Content

 Cooking!

-This first cooking tour seriously immerses you in Peruvian cuisine!
+This half-day cooking tour seriously immerses you in Peruvian cuisine!
 The whole experience feels authentic, from buying the ingredients at a local market to savoring the meal you cooked.
 The guides do a great job of teaching you each recipe and making the whole experience super enjoyable.

-You start by heading to a market in Surquillo to collect all the necessary ingredients.
+You start by heading to a market to collect all the necessary ingredients.
 The market itself was fascinating as it’s just so different from what we’re used to back home.
 We wandered from stand to stand, learning all about the various Peruvian products they sold.

 Peru’s Most Popular Dishes Cooking Class

-The chef will teach you to prepare lomo saltado – one of my faves!
+The chef will teach you to prepare Lomo Saltado – one of my faves!
 It’s a simple but flavorful dish of sauteed beef and vegetables on rice with french fries.
 You’ll also make causa limeña, a mashed potato dish stuffed with eggs, olives, avocados, and other things.
 You can wash it all down with chicha morada (a corn-based beverage).

 This tour has a max of 8 people, so you can have a more personalized experience with your chef!
-They have such an easygoing vibe, which really makes you feel confident in the kitchen too!
+They have such an easygoing vibe, which really makes you feel confident in the kitchen.
 Plus, they teach you how to use traditional cookware as well as local cooking techniques.
 I won’t give too much away but trust me – you’ll want to take some photos of the process!

 mixing plantains on a food tour in Lima, Peru